Worship at TCC is:

 - Occasional musical offerings by the sanctuary choir, children’s choir, or various musical soloists or ensembles

-- Communion is celebrated on the first Sunday of each month
+- Communion is celebrated on the second Sunday of each month

 No matter where you are in your journey of faith you are welcome here.